FrancoSpeziali/node-simple-backend-server/README.md

     - If the `Promise` rejects:

         1. Set the status of the response to 500 with the function `response.status(500)`

+        2. Send the message "Sorry, unable to process request" to the client with the function `response.send()`

 3. Test your code by making a `POST` request, sending a `JSON` object as the body.
 Include some test data here.
 When you make your request, it should create a new file with the data you passed in.